jaz303/appy-bird/README.md

 # appy-bird

-`appy-bird` is built for those situations where you need to throw up a quick server to handle dynamic requests, and maybe serve a bunch of static files.
+`appy-bird` is built for those situations where you need to throw up a quick server to handle dynamic requests, return HTML/JSON, and maybe serve a bunch of static files.
 No templating engines, no complicated middleware.

 ## Features